kpolimis/NFLCombineEvaluationNotebooks/README.md

 <br>

 ## Interactive plotting
 Press this [Binder link](https://beta.mybinder.org/v2/gh/kpolimis/nfl-combine-evaluation-plots/master) to open a jupyter notebook directory window.
-Select plots.ipynb to start an interactive notebook that plots the relationship between assorted Combine metrics (40 time, vertical, speed score, etc.) and total yards in a NFL career for quarterbacks, running backs and wide receivers.
+After the Binder finishes building, press the "Launch" button and select plots.ipynb to start an interactive notebook that plots the relationship between assorted Combine metrics (40 time, vertical, speed score, etc.) and total yards in a NFL career for quarterbacks, running backs and wide receivers.
 Press "shift+enter" in a cell to load the graphs.
 You will have the option to save static plots within each graph.

 Below each metric-specific plot is an explanation of the metric, the goal of the combine test, and a short discussion about variation between positions.
 LaDainian Tomlinson (highlighted player in example), is an elite running back that demonstrates a strong observed positional relationship between combine metrics and career performance: